 Most enterprises experiencing – or preparing for – strong growth will soon find themselves in need of venture funding over and above what can be accessed from cash flow alone.

-While much information can be gleened from researching the Venture Capital firms published data (www.avcal.com.au), little information is available on Angel Investors – simply because they are wealthy private individuals who tend to keep their investing activities low key.
+While much information can be gleaned from researching the Venture Capital Firms published data (www.avcal.com.au is a good starting point), little information is available on Angel Investors – simply because they are wealthy private individuals who tend to keep their investing activities low key.
 In both cases, the key is to be referred to your target investor by a trusted and credible third party

 Getting ready for funding and successfully marketing the equity of a venture takes strategic planning, diligent preparation and a thorough understanding of your target funder’s expectations.

 We have personally started high growth ventures that have successfully attracted venture funding and attained ‘trade sale’ status.
 Since 2000, we have actively built and developed a quality network of private equity and corporate investors, experienced service providers and government representatives.

 For a confidential, obligation-free meeting to discuss how Twoeyes can help your company prepare for capital raising, you are invited to contact Twoeyes Managing Director, Conor McKenna, directly on 0402 264 670 or email [email protected].